martinlynge/bit-docs/content/docs/rendering-components.md

 $ bit import bit.movie-app/components/hero-button --conf
 ```

-Open your IDE and set the compiler id in your *component* bit.json file:
+Open your IDE and set the compiler id in your component’s bit.json file:

 ```js
 "env": {